 |Half of the interest that would have been earned on the funds withdrawn if held for the entire term – OR – 3% of the amount withdrawn, whichever is greater – PLUS – a $25 dollar flat fee.|

 U.S. Bank CDs come with a standard grace period of 10 days in which you may add or withdraw funds from your deposit penalty free.
 If nothing is done during this period, the CD will renew for the same terms at the going APY.

 U.S.Bank will send you a reminder when your CD is about to mature, but be sure to set up your own notifications if you do not wish to have your funds locked into the same deposit terms.

 U.S. Bank CD Specials

-U.S. Bank has four CD specials currently.
-All of these products come with oddball terms and more competitive yields than their standard CDs discussed above.
+U.S. Bank has just one CD special currently, down from four at the end of 2020.
+They generally have between 3-4, all of which tend to come with oddball terms and more competitive yields than their standard CDs.

 The minimum deposit required to open one of U.S. Bank’s special CDs is $1,000 – twice the amount of their standard CDs.

 U.S. Bank Special CD Rates